thepeterstone/docs/pages/doc/hs_stddev.md

 stddev(hs(tracing.derived.*.duration.micros.m)))
 ```

 Now, you see how the data in your expression varies against the mean.
-You see an anomaly (a spike) between 9.55 AM and 10 AM.
+You see an anomaly (a spike) between 1.35 PM and 1.45 AM.

 ![hs_stddev](images/hs_stddev.png)